DominicLamb/engen/README.md

 # HIGHLY EXPERIMENTAL
-This utility is under active development.
+This utility is unfinished and unmaintained.
 It currently doesn't even work properly.

 Do not use this in a real project.